sspintel/onnxruntime/docs/python/ReadMeOV.rst

 Requirements
 ^^^^^^^^^^^^

-- Ubuntu 18.04, macOS 11.2.3 or Windows 10 - 64 bit
+- Ubuntu 18.04, 20.04 or Windows 10 - 64 bit
 - Python* 3.7, 3.8 or 3.9

 Windows release supports only Python3.9

 This **OpenVINO™ Execution Provider for ONNX Runtime** package comes with pre-built libraries of OpenVINO™ version 2022.1.0 meaning you do not have to install OpenVINO™ separately.
+CXX11_ABI flag used for the Linux wheels is 0.

 This package supports:
-- Intel CPUs
+- Intel® CPUs
-- Intel integrated GPUs
+- Intel® integrated GPUs
-- Intel Movidius™ Vision Processing Units (VPUs) Please Note for VADM Please use Docker installation / Build from Source for Linux.
+- Intel® Movidius™ Vision Processing Units (VPUs) Please Note for VADM Please use Docker installation / Build from Source for Linux.

         pip3 install openvino-onnxruntime==1.11.0

-For installation instructions on Windows please refer to  `OpenVINO™ integration with OnnxRuntime** for Windows <https://github.com/intel/onnxruntime/releases/tag/v4.0>`_.
+For installation instructions on Windows please refer to  `OpenVINO™ Execution Provider for ONNX Runtime** for Windows <https://github.com/intel/onnxruntime/releases/tag/v4.0>`_.

 For more details on build and installation please refer to `Build.md <https://onnxruntime.ai/docs/build/eps.html#openvino>`_.

 Usage
 ^^^^^

-By default, Intel CPU is used to run inference.
-However, you can change the default option to either Intel integrated GPU or Intel VPU for AI inferencing.
+By default, Intel® CPU is used to run inference.
+However, you can change the default option to either Intel® integrated GPU or Intel® VPU for AI inferencing.
 Invoke the following function to change the hardware on which inferencing is done.

 For more API calls and environment variables, see  `Usage.md <https://onnxruntime.ai/docs/execution-providers/OpenVINO-ExecutionProvider.html#configuration-options>`_.

-Examples
+Samples
 ^^^^^^^^

-To see what you can do with **OpenVINO™ Execution Provider for ONNX Runtime**, explore the demos located in the  `Examples <https://github.com/microsoft/onnxruntime-inference-examples>`_.
+To see what you can do with **OpenVINO™ Execution Provider for ONNX Runtime**, explore the demos located in the  `Examples <https://github.com/microsoft/onnxruntime-inference-examples/tree/main/python/OpenVINO_EP>`_.

 Docker Support
 ^^^^^^^^^^^^^^

-The latest OpenVINO EP docker image can be downloaded from dockerhub.
+The latest OpenVINO™ EP docker image can be downloaded from dockerhub.
 For more details see  `Docker ReadMe <https://hub.docker.com/r/openvino/onnxruntime_ep_ubuntu18>`_.

 Prebuilt Images
 ^^^^^^^^^^^^^^^^

-- Please find prebuilt images for CPU and GPU on https://github.com/intel/onnxruntime/releases/tag/v4.0
+- Please find prebuilt docker images for Intel® CPU and Intel® iGPU on OpenVINO™ Execution Provider `Release Page <https://github.com/intel/onnxruntime/releases/tag/v4.0>`_.

 License
 ^^^^^^^^